 The Reward Foundation is a pioneering educational charity that looks at the science behind sex and love relationships.
-The brain’s reward system evolved to drive us to natural rewards such as food, bonding and sex to promote our survival.
+The brain’s reward system evolved to drive us to natural rewards such as food, bonding and sex.
+These all promote our survival.

-At the Reward Foundation we focus in particular on internet pornography.
+At the Reward Foundation we focus on internet pornography.
 We look at its impact on mental and physical health, relationships, attainment and criminality.
-We aim to make the supporting research accessible to non-scientists so that everyone can make informed choices about the use of internet pornography.
+Our aim is to make the supporting research accessible to non-scientists.
+Everyone should be able to make informed choices about the use of internet pornography.
 We look at the benefits of quitting porn based on research and the reports of those who have experimented with quitting it.
-We offer guidance on building resilience to stress and addiction.
+At The Reward Foundation you will find guidance on building resilience to stress and addiction.

 We are a registered Scottish charity established on 23 June 2014.